oniatsu/HotSwitch/README.md

 # NOTICE

+HotSwitch is **DEPRECCATED** now.

-HotSwitch don't work on macOS Monterey now.
+HotSwitch does't work on macOS Monterey and has some bugs on previous macOS.

-If you want to use HotSwitch on macOS monterey, use [HotSwitch-HS](https://github.com/oniatsu/HotSwitch-HS).
+If you want to use HotSwitch on macOS monterey, use [HotSwitch-HS](https://github.com/oniatsu/HotSwitch-HS) as a substitution.

 HotSwitch-HS uses [Hammerspoon](https://www.hammerspoon.org/), and is rewritten for a substitution of HotSwitch.